stnolting/neorv32/README.md

 :label: The project’s change log is available as [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) in the root directory of this repository.
 To see the changes between *stable* releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).

-:spiral_notepad: Check out the [project boards](https://github.com/stnolting/neorv32/projects) for a list of current ideas and features being planned or work-in-progress.
+:spiral_notepad: Check out the [project boards](https://github.com/stnolting/neorv32/projects) for a list of current ideas, ToDos, features being planned and work being in-progress.

 :bulb: Feel free to open a [new issue](https://github.com/stnolting/neorv32/issues) or start a [new discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas or bug-fixes.
 Check out how to [contribute](#ContributeFeedbackQuestions).